Bone Marrow Transplant Renders Second Patient Free Of HIV

 That result raised hopes that HIV could be eradicated through a medical procedure and cure people of HIV infection.
 Yet Brown's case remained the lone success since then.
 Other attempts had failed.

-Now, researchers at University College London report in a paper being published Tuesday in Nature that they have apparently eliminated HIV in a second person.
+Now, researchers at Imperial College London report in a paper being published Tuesday in Nature that they have apparently eliminated HIV in a second person.

 That man had been diagnosed with HIV in 2003.
 Then, in 2012 the unidentified patient was diagnosed with a cancer, Hodgkin lymphoma.
 After standard treatments failed, they gave the patient a stem-cell transplant — essentially killing off his old immune system and giving him a new one.